 and history of India

-also shows evidence of Loan
+also shows evidence of money lending.

-The origins of modern banking can be traced to medieval and early Renaissance Italy, to the rich cities in the centre and north like Florence, Lucca, Siena, Venice and Genoa.
+More modern banking can be traced to medieval and early Renaissance Italy, to the rich cities in the centre and north like Florence, Lucca, Siena, Venice and Genoa.
 The Bardi family and Peruzzi families dominated banking in 14th-century Florence, establishing branches in many other parts of Europe.

 [Noble Foster Hoggson (1926) ''Banking Through the Ages'', New York, Dodd, Mead & Company.]
 One of the most famous Italian banks was the Medici Bank, set up by Giovanni di Bicci de' Medici in 1397.
 [Goldthwaite, R. A. (1995) ''Banks, Places and Entrepreneurs in Renaissance Florence'', Aldershot, Hampshire, Great Britain, Variorum] The earliest known state deposit bank, Bank of Saint George (Genoa) (Bank of St. George), was founded in 1407 at Genoa, Italy.